Nari District

 Nari District (د ناړۍ ولسوالۍ) is one of the districts of Kunar Province in eastern Afghanistan.
-It borders Bar Kunar District to the west, Nuristan Province to the north, Khyber Pakhtunkhwa to the east and Dangam district to the south.
+It borders Bar Kunar District to the west, Nuristan Province to the north, Khyber Pakhtunkhwa province of Pakistan to the east and Dangam District to the south.
 The population was reported in 2006 as 24,500 residents of which around 60% is ethnic Pashtun and the remaining 40% is Pashai and others.
 The district center is the village of Nari at 1153 m altitude in a river valley.
 The arable land is not enough.
 The residents usually collect wood and beans and sell them.

 Residents of Nari District have become victims of the Afghanistan–Pakistan border skirmishes in the past.